ejgr-mtsiw/copy-hdf5-dataset/README.md

 # copy-hdf5-dataset
-Copies a dataset generated in python to the format used by the C prototype
+Copies a dataset created by the python script and compresses it for use with the C code